-My family picnics are not like that at all.
+Real life family picnics are not like this at all!
 I’m lucky if my kids wipe their hands before reaching for the food!
 And no golden fields for us.
 We’ll likely be sitting at a bird-poop covered picnic table.
 Eating crackers out of a box.
 Scooping cigarette butts out of my toddler’s mouth.
 Listening to my 5 year old cry because her brother touched her elbow.